cirosantilli/linux-cheat/docker/README.md

     sudo docker rmi image_name

 No existing container, including stopped, must be using it.
 Can force with `-f` (TODO does it prevent from using the container then?).

+Export an image to tar format:

+    sudo docker save image_name > image_name.tar

+Then note that every `ADD` and `RUN` command in a Dockerfile generates a separate snapshot of the image.

 Interesting images include: